47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Amanda]

-... thanks to Kotlin Compiler team and Community that helped us.
+... thanks to Kotlin community that helped us.
 The main channels were arrow-meta, compiler and lang-proposals.
 We are actively working on arrow-meta channel.

 ---